harrislapiroff/chromamine.com/index.md

 layout: home
 ---

-Since 2014 I have been a co-founder and worker-owner at [Little Weaver Web Collective](http://littleweaverweb.com/), a web development agency with principles.
+I am a co-founder and worker-owner at [Little Weaver Web Collective](http://littleweaverweb.com/), a web development agency with principles.

 From 2011 through 2013 I was a web developer at Oberlin College where I led a team developing websites such as the [Oberlin homepage](http://home.oberlin.edu/) and the [Oberlin News Center](http://news.oberlin.edu/) as well as a [joke](http://oberlin.edu/kittens/) or [two](https://new.oberlin.edu/home/nyan/).